11 best Amtrak trips from Indianapolis

 The Greenbrier Resort

 Welcoming guests since 1778, The Greenbrier Resort is less than a 10-minute walk away from the White Sulphur Springs Amtrak Station.
 There are numerous indoor and outdoor activities to keep you entertained.
 Choose from golf, biking, kayaking, carriage rides, spa treatments, an arcade, bowling alley, indoor pool and more.
-Travel time on the train is about 12 hours with an arrival around noon.
-Plan to stay at least two nights here (Wednesday to Friday or Friday to Sunday).
-Wednesday to Sunday is another option if you want more time to relax and enjoy the resort amenities.
+Travel time on the train is about 12 hours with a midday arrival.
+Plan to stay at least two nights here.

 Staunton, Virginia